rv-nath/satyanaash/README.md

 ## Installation
-Simply download the executable file from the Github using the following link:  `//TODO`
+Currently there is a download link for windows executable.
+We endeavour to provide downloads for all LInux variants.
+Simply download the executable file from the Github using the following link:  https://github.com/RVNath-Enterprises/satyanaash/releases/tag/v0.2.1-alpha

 Check if the binary is working properly for your operating system.
 Run the executable with -h or --help to see if this emits a meaningful usage output.